 The spark plug ignites the mixture of air and fuel in the cylinders and needs very little maintenance compared to the others.
 Regular cleaning can be enough for the engine to retain its spark.
 Cleaning is necessary because a pile of soot accumulates every time around the electrode.

 10. Too Much Reversing Is Not Good For The Engine

 When your engine runs at a constant speed, it is then that you can churn out the best performance from your car.
 But if you reverse the tires too much, the engine may get worn out more quickly.
 Driving in an urban area can impact the engine heavily as you have to move and stop constantly.
 Still, it will be better not to reverse too often.

 Who Can Help You With A Repair?

-The tips we discussed above will help you save a substantial amount of money.
+The tips to maintain your car engine in good condition we discussed above will help you save a substantial amount of money.
 Still, if you need an engine repair, we recommend contacting the top-rated auto care shop in your city.